DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

     path_full : pandas.Series
       A pandas series with :math:`(N_{agents, full})` entries, where each entry is itself a numpy array of shape :math:`\{|t| \times 2 \}`.
       All columns of **path** should be included here.
-For those agents where trajectories are recorded, those trajectories can also no longer contain np.nan as a position value. agent_types_full : pandas.Series
+For those agents where trajectories are recorded, those trajectories should also no longer contain np.nan as a position value. agent_types_full : pandas.Series
       A pandas series with :math:`(N_{agents, full})` entries, that records the type of the agents for the considered sample.
 The columns should correspond to the columns in **path_full** and include all columns of **agent_types**.